 What is TDM?

-It is focused on people, on putting people first.
-And it functions on two levels.
+TDM, focused on people first, functions on two levels.

 At its most basic level, TDM is a program of information, encouragement and incentives provided by local or regional organizations to help people know about and use all their transportation options to optimize all modes in the system – and to counterbalance the incentives to drive that are so prevalent in subsidies of parking and roads.
 These are both traditional and innovative technology-based services to help people use transit, ridesharing, walking, biking, and telework.